2013 Russian Figure Skating Championships: Junior Championships

 The 2013 Russian Junior Championships were held from 31 January to 3 February 2013 in Saransk.

 Mikhail Kolyada won the junior men's title while Alexander Samarin and Alexander Petrov won silver and bronze respectively.

 JGP Final champion Elena Radionova won the junior ladies' event ahead of Serafima Sakhanovich and Maria Sotskova, both of whom were age-ineligible for junior internationals.
 2012 World Junior champion Yulia Lipnitskaya finished 5th in her first competition since recovering from a concussion.

 JGP Final champions Lina Fedorova / Maxim Miroshkin took the junior pairs' title, with silver going to Evgenia Tarasova / Vladimir Morozov, who had finished ahead of them at the senior Russian Championships.
 The winners attempted no side-by-side triples but the silver and bronze medalists successfully performed at least one set.
 Kamilla Gainetdinova / Ivan Bich landed a SBS triple lutz, double toe combination at the start of their program and SBS triple toes after the half-way mark.
 They beat the JGP Final bronze medalists, Maria Vigalova / Egor Zakroev, for the bronze.
 JGP Final silver medalists Vasilisa Davankova / Andrei Deputat withdrew due to Davankova's leg injury.

 JGP Final champions Alexandra Stepanova / Ivan Bukin withdrew due to Bukin's sinusitis.
 They were automatically named in the Russian team to Junior Worlds.
-In their absence, Valeria Zenkova / Valerie Sinitsin won the junior ice dancing title ahead of Evgenia Kosigina / Nikolai Moroshkin and Anna Yanovskaia / Sergei Mozgov.
+In their absence, Valeria Zenkova / Valerie Sinitsin won the junior ice dancing title ahead of Evgenia Kosigina / Nikolai Moroshkin and Anna Yanovskaia / Sergey Mozgov.

 The team to the 2013 World Junior Championships was announced on 5 February 2013.